 Understand the mathematics of Low-Rank Adaptation (LoRA), modern adapter targeting strategies, and the real memory tradeoffs compared to full fine-tuning and QLoRA.

-Suppose a warehouse support model already handles returns, but a new carrier policy changes how damaged items should be escalated.
-The model doesn't need to relearn language, invoices, or general support behavior.
+Suppose an access-policy assistant already handles routine key reviews, but a new rotation policy changes how stale keys should be escalated.
+The model doesn't need to relearn language or general support behavior.
 It needs a targeted update for one slice of behavior.
+That's the problem LoRA solves.

 Full fine-tuning a 70-billion parameter model is expensive because training stores more than model weights.
 It also needs gradients and optimizer state for every trainable parameter.
 Start by naming the accounting recipe: this table assumes low-precision parameters and gradients with two FP32 Adam moment tensors, but no separate FP32 master parameter copy.

-Here's the memory breakdown for a 70B model using Adam with FP16 (half-precision) weights:
+Consider the memory breakdown for a 70B model using Adam with FP16 (half-precision) weights:

 | Component | Memory | Formula |